cb-ci-templates/ci-templates/README.md

 │   ├── ....  # more template folders
 └── marker-templates  # Marker Templates
     ├── simple  #tenplate folder
-    │   ├── Jenkinsfile # Jenkins file used as temlate
+    │   ├── Jenkinsfile # Jenkins file used as template
     │   │── README.md
     ├── ....  # more template folders
 ```